FoxIO-LLC/ja4/technical_details/JA4H.md

 20 (HTTP Version)
 c (There’s a cookie)
 r (There’s a referer)
-13 (13 header fields minus Cookie)
+11 (13 header fields minus Cookie and Referer as those are accounted for above) enus (Accept-Language)
-enus (Accept-Language)
 _
 974ebe531c03 (hash of http header fields)